-Books shouldn’t be judged by their covers, but magazines certainly are.
+Books shouldn’t be judged by their covers, but digital magazines certainly are.
 Your magazine cover is your chance to make your publication the one that customers choose.
 Maintaining the balance of brand consistency and mixing things up enough to engage readers and keep them coming back can be a juggling act.
 Luckily, we’re here to walk you through the process.

 Take It From the Top

 Your masthead, more than anything else on your magazine cover, is your brand.
 It should be instantly recognizable, but you’ll never build any kind of brand identity if you’re not consistent.
 Some flexibility is okay, like changing color depending on what palette you’re using for any particular edition, but it should still be instantly recognizable from edition to edition.

 While some people might tell you that your masthead placement is absolutely sacred, don’t feel like you can’t put anything over it.
 Like any deviation from the norm, it can be used to grab attention.
 So, be thoughtful about it.

 Image is Everything

 Since your magazine will be judged by its cover, keep your contents in mind when designing it.
 That starts with your choice of cover art.

 Having your cover model make eye contact with the camera is a time-tested and true way to grab a customer’s attention.
 It’s a great way to quickly engage with a viewer who may be walking by a rack of magazines or scrolling through an online newsstand.